African Urbanization and Development Research Initiative

 Reports

-Descriptive results from the first waves of household data collection are available for Addis Ababa and Abidjan.
-A summary of the two waves of the firm survey conducted in Ethiopia can be found here.
+Descriptive results from individual-level data collection are available for Addis Ababa (first wave) and Abidjan (first wave and second wave).
+There is also a summary of the two waves of the firm survey conducted in Ethiopia.

 Featured Projects